Doctor of Marriage and Family Therapy (DMFT)

 The Doctor of Marriage and Family Therapy with a focus on Advanced Human Systems is an innovative program dedicated to advancing the practice skills for practitioners in mental health fields.
 This program will foster professional advancement and excellence that provides graduates with high level training that supports the needs of our communities of interest, while focusing on inclusion, diversity, and cultural issues across all settings in which clinical and supervisory services are provided.

-Graduates of the D.M.F.T. program will be trained to work in multiple settings on multiple levels in agencies, treatment facilities, medical facilities, and other locations that provide clinical services.
+Graduates of the D.M.F.T program will be trained to work in multiple settings on multiple levels in agencies, treatment faculties, medical facilities, and other locations that provide clinical services.
 Graduates will be sufficiently trained to develop their own clinical programs, businesses, and educational trainings related to the therapeutic community.
-Graduates will obtain the coursework and clinical requirements to become a licensed marriage and family therapist intern.
+Graduates will obtain the coursework and clinical requirements to become a licensed marriage and family therapist intern and with additional clinical hours become a LMFT.

 The Doctorate in Marriage and Family Therapy (D.M.F.T.) is a practitioner oriented terminal degree.
 The primary emphasis of the D.M.F.T. degree program is different from the Ph.D. program in that it seeks specifically to produce professionals whose chief contributions will be in the clinical rather than academic sphere.
 Still, there is some overlap in the core curriculum between the two programs.